mohdaffann/redis-job-queue/README.md

 # redis-job-queue

-A job queue implementation using Redis , featuring automatic retries and exponential backoff , built to explore how libraries like BillMQ work under the hood.
+A job queue implementation using Redis , featuring automatic retries and exponential backoff , built to explore how libraries like BullMQ work under the hood.

 This project demonstrates core mechanisms of job queues like job storage , List processing(FIFO) and retry patterns and is not meant for production use.